Mary Sferre 1929 - 2020 - Obituary

 With deep gratitude for a remarkable life we are saddened to announce the death of Mary L. Sferre on Tuesday, June 30 at Flagler Hospital.

-Mary was born in Syracuse NY on January 16, 1929, and has been in ministry in northern Florida since 1983.
-She was predeceased by her parents Umberto and Emilia Sferra and her brothers David and Albert.
-She is survived by Mary Steves, her dear friend and companion on life's journey, her sister and brother-in-law Mary and Alvin Koch, one niece Cindy Munafo, five nephews Jay and Luke Sferra and Ron, David and Bob Koch and their families, the Steves family and especially her precious Kristina Smarrelli, her Community and multitudes of friends and loved ones who are grieving her loss.
+Mary was born in Syracuse NY on January 16, 1929 and has been in ministry in northern Florida since 1983.
+She was pre-deceased by her parents Umberto and Emilia Sferra and her bothers David and Albert.
+She is survived by Mary Steves, her dear friend and companion on life's journey, her sister and brother-in-law Mary and Alvin Koch, one niece Cindy Munafo, five nephews Ron, David and Bob Koch and Jay and Luke Sferra and their families, the Steves family and especially her precious Kristina Smarrelli, her Community and multitudes of friends and loved ones who are grieving her loss.

 Mary was a Sister of St. Francis and a Sister for Christian Community and lived the Franciscan spirit throughout her life!